TinoRabe/Blog-Netlify/site/content/post/powerapps-portals-project-ramp-up-provisioning-licensing.md

 Found this post useful or have comments?\
 [Reach out to me anytime.](https://www.linkedin.com/in/tino-rabe-dynamics365/)

-> Let's have a closer look at the licensing of Portals in the next blog post - stay tuned.
+> Let's have a closer look at best practices for a resilient Application Lifecycle Management (ALM) strategy in the next blog post - stay tuned.